mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

 This leads to some blue color use guidelines:

 - Pure blues should typically be the darkest of two colors.
-- When using blue as the lighter of two colors, add green to increase contrast and improve readability.
+- When using blue as the lighter of the two colors, add green to increase contrast and improve readability.

-The nature of blue light causes it to focus at a different location on the retina than red, so a pure red and a pure blue color that are immediately adjacent and touching, may "shimmer" when next to each other.
+The nature of blue light causes it to focus at a different location on the retina than red, so a pure red and a pure blue color that are immediately adjacent and touching may "shimmer" when next to each other.

 ## The special case of red

-Not all colors ("hue") are processed the same way by our brains.
-Human physiology and psychology are affected by the color "red" generally speaking, in ways different from that of other colors.
+Not all colors ("hue") are processed similarly by our brains.
+Human physiology and psychology are affected by the color red, generally speaking, in ways different from that of other colors.
 We respond physiologically as well as psychologically to colors.
 For example, it has been demonstrated that [some colors are more likely to cause epileptic fits than others](https://www.sciencedaily.com/releases/2009/09/090925092858.htm); There is an interesting observation in a discussion thread, "[What is the "grayscale" setting for in accessibility options?](https://ask.metafilter.com/312049/What-is-the-grayscale-setting-for-in-accessibility-options)" in which one of the participants states: "I have photo-triggered ocular migraines and wish everything had a greyscale option.
 Even better a red or violet scale, but that is probably very specific to me."

 ### Saturated red